cs-si-ucr/cs14/docs/lab_week_03.md

     }
 ```

-Challenge1: Come up with code (just the main function) which will fill a list with integers 1 through 10.
+**Challenge 1)** Come up with code (just the main function) which will fill a list with integers 1 through 10.
-    Then, use ITERATORS to print the list in reverse order, separated by spaces!
+Then, use **_Iterators_** to print the list in reverse order, separated by spaces!

-The list also have public member functions myList.remove(5).
+*Hint:* The list also has public member functions `myList.remove(5)`.
 This automatically searches for the number
-and removes it from the list.
-But there is a function myList.insert(iter, 2), which does not find a number
+and removes it from the list (not position 5).
+But there is a function `myList.insert(iter, 2)`, which does not find a number
 for you, you must find it with an iterator and then pass in the iterator.
 The insert function will then
 insert the value passed in at the position where the iterator points to, moving everthing else over.

-Challenge2) Write out only the lines of code needed to get the myList, that is already filled with
+**Challenge 2)** Write out only the lines of code needed to get the myList, that is already filled with
 numbers 1 through 10, and insert a ZERO after the FIVE.